kopia/kopia/site/content/docs/Getting started/_index.md

 Once you have created a repository, you can start backing up your files/directories by creating a new `policy` in `KopiaUI`.
 You can do this from the `Policies` tab and the process, again, is quite straightforward: enter the `directory` which contains the files you want to backup (you can either manually type in the `directory path` or browse for the `directory`), hit the `Set Policy` button, choose your policy settings from the on-screen options (all policy options are fairly self-explanatory), and hit the `Save Policy` button.
 Kopia will then automatically begin taking the snapshot following the settings you set for the policy.

-After the initial snapshot, on every snapshot after that Kopia will rescan the file/directories and [only upload file content that has changed](../features/#backup-files-and-directories-using-snapshots).
-All snapshots in Kopia are [always incremental](../features/#backup-files-and-directories-using-snapshots); a snapshot will only upload files that are not in the repository yet, which saves storage space and upload time.
+After the initial snapshot, for every snapshot afterwards Kopia will rescan the file/directories and [only upload file content that has changed](../features/#backup-files-and-directories-using-snapshots).
+All snapshots in Kopia are [always incremental](../features/#backup-files-and-directories-using-snapshots); a snapshot will only upload files/file contents that are not in the repository yet, which saves storage space and upload time.
 This even applies to files that were moved or renamed.
 In fact, if two computers have exactly the same file and both computers are backing up to the same `repository`, the file will still be stored only once.

 > PRO TIP: If you pick a value for `Snapshot Frequency` when creating a `policy`, then Kopia will automatically take snapshots at that frequency (e.g., every one hour or whatever value you pick), and you do not need to remember to manually run the snapshot.
 If you do not pick a `Snapshot Frequency`, then Kopia will not automatically take snapshots, and you need to manually run snapshots from the `Snapshots` tab (just click the `Snapshot Now` button as needed).